 - Tailored induction sessions commencing on the date you start working for AfC

-- Hybrid and mobile working (between home and work) with latest technology to facilitate this
+- Hybrid and mobile working (between home and work)

 - Local Government salary and pension scheme (LGPS or Teachers Pension)